L.John Old, Ph.D,

 If this brief introduction and the referenced papers don't inspire you, Dorling and Fairbairn's(1997) book on mapping has many astounding examples of real-world maps that can, by drawing analogies, be used as a basis for designing information maps (see for example this "map" of the Linux kernel).

-Doesn't use the term "information cartography" but epitomizes the process.
+3D Field does not use the term "information cartography" specifically, but epitomizes the process.
 A brilliant piece of software for doing information cartography without a full-blown GIS system.

-KartOO is similar to Google, but displays results as a topological surface and graph.
-KartOO have undergone a transition from being a provider of services based on the their search and information cartography technology, to being mainly a software publisher specializing in "cartographic visualization."
+[defunct] KartOO was similar to Google, but displayed results as a topological surface and graph.
+KartOO underwent a transition from being a provider of services based on the their search and information cartography technology, to being mainly a software publisher specializing in "cartographic visualization."

-"specializes in Information CartographySM" Their product is a graph where the connections between nodes represent "flows of communication, regulations, money and/or resources" while the nodes represent the entities involved in the system, and to which information such as maps and documents are attached.
-The "info-cartographer" can then explore for "opportunities, information gaps, bottlenecks and areas to target for problem solving."
+[defunct] "specialized in Information CartographySM" Their product was a graph where the connections between nodes represented "flows of communication, regulations, money and/or resources" while the nodes represented the entities involved in the system, and to which information such as maps and documents were attached.
+The "info-cartographer" could then explore for "opportunities, information gaps, bottlenecks and areas to target for problem solving."
 For example, for "mapping the complex terrain of conflict and developing sustainable paths to resolution" (Papadopoulos, 2004).

 [Now Social Research -- Mostly French] "designs and integrates information cartography tools and technologies based on the analysis of structured information."
 They produced a meta-search engine, similar to KartOO, WebBrain, and AnaCubis, which was a graph-based visualization of Web relationships that MapStan calls a Web Positioning SystemTM..